 The year just concluded represents another significant milestone relative to Summit's goal to be a consistent growth, high-performing community banking institution.
+While we expect the B&H merger to close in second quarter 2024, if in the unlikely event that merger would not happen to occur, we are positioned well going forward.
 Our solid lending activity and strong core operating performance of the past year offer significant evidence of our progress.
 In addition, our acquisition strategy continued to present us with significant opportunities for ongoing performance enhancement.
-Looking forward to 2023, while we could be challenged by a variety of potential economic uncertainties, we anticipate sustaining our recent positive trends with respect to: revenue growth, loan portfolio growth, a relatively stable net interest margin, low overhead, and stability in overall levels of problem assets.
+Looking forward to 2024, while we could be challenged by a variety of potential economic uncertainties, we anticipate sustaining our recent positive trends with respect to: revenue growth, loan portfolio growth, a relatively stable net interest margin, low overhead, and stability in overall levels of problem assets.